dirac-institute/kbmod/README.md

 ```
 ./eraseRebuild.sh
 ```
-the search parameters can be speficied in parameters.config CudaTracker will launch the search
+the search parameters can be speficied in `parameters.config`.

+CudaTracker will launch the search
 ```
  ./CudaTracker